 11. Cover the kids’ Thanksgiving table with kraft paper and set out crayons to keep them entertained.

-12. Use a hollowed-out pumpkin as a Thanksgiving centerpiece.
+12. Use a hollowed-out pumpkin as a DIY Thanksgiving centerpiece.

 First, cut open and hollow out a pumpkin.
-Then tuck a water-proof liner like cellophane inside the pumpkin.
+Then tuck a waterproof liner like cellophane inside the pumpkin.
+Here are the steps to do it:

-Soak floral foam in water, then place the saturated block inside the pumpkin.
-Measure and cut flowers, then stick stems into the foam in any desired pattern.
+Soak floral foam in water.
+Then place the saturated block inside the pumpkin.
+Measure and cut flowers, and then stick stems into the foam in any desired pattern.
 For best results, start by adding greenery and small filler flowers before large flowers in your clever Thanksgiving centerpiece.

 13. Use square and rectangle pans so you can fit more dishes in the oven.